 The activities that may be excluded can change from time to time5.
-More information is provided in the Fund's Responsible Investment Policy, which is available on our website.
+More information is provided in the Fund's Responsible Investment Policu.

 Exclusions do not generally apply to asset classes other than those outlined above or to investments in pooled vehicles (for example unit trusts).